Line 6 (Guangzhou Metro): Capacity

-Future expansion
+Future

 The Third Phase of Line 6 was originally planned to further extend the line east deeper into Zengcheng, terminating at Guanhu station and connect with the Zengcheng Development Zone Station on the Xinbaiguang intercity railway.
 The extension would be 19 km long with provisions to be spun off into an independent line (Line 23).
 The spun off line was planned to run between Jingxi Nanfang Hospital and Guanhu stations with the central section reusing the Phase II section of Line 6 between and Stations making use of provisions made at Botanical Garden Station for interchanging with the rest of Line 6.
 However in 2018, plans for Line 23 using any section of Line 6 was abandoned and the proposed Phase III east extension of Line 6 was folded permanently into the eastern section of a new Line 23 plan that is completely independent of Line 6.
 The western section of this new independent Line 23 will no longer be using any Phase II trackage of Line 6, instead heading southwest to Chisha station in Haizhu District.
 The new Line 6 Phase III extension plan will instead be a short 4 km two station extension to Liucun.

 In 2019, another proposal to spin off the eastern section of Line 6 east of Botanical Garden Station.
 This time the new line will take over the eastern section beyond Botanical Garden Station and head south to Canton Tower station.
 This new line is tentatively named Line 20.